peterp415/ll-deploy.junos/README.md

 The image from Juniper is their "firefly perimeter" device, running a JunOS 12.1 release.
 The feature support matrix is at  http://www.juniper.net/techpubs/en_US/firefly12.1x46-d10/topics/reference/general/security-virtual-perimeter-feature-support-kvm.htmlhttp://www.juniper.net/techpubs/en_US/firefly12.1x46-d10/topics/reference/general/security-virtual-perimeter-feature-support-kvm.html

-Note: if you do not give the Vagrant guests enough RAM, they may boot but fail by locking up soon after.
-Give them at least 2 GB RAM.

 This Vagrant deploy creates a test environment:

             ge-0/0/0 Vagrant mgmt                                           ge-0/0/0 Vagrant mgmt